biolab/orange-hugo/content/blog/2018/10/05/orange-now-speaks-50-languages.md

 title="Orange Now Speaks 50 Languages"
 type="blog"
 categories=["preprocessing" ,"text mining" ]
+shortExcerpt="In the past couple of weeks we have been working hard on introducing a better language support for the Text add-on.
+Until recently, Orange supported only a limited number of languages, mostly English and some bigger languages, such as Spanish, German, Arabic, Russian... "
 +++

 In the past couple of weeks we have been working hard on introducing a better language support for the Text add-on.
 Until recently, Orange supported only a limited number of languages, mostly English and some bigger languages, such as Spanish, German, Arabic, Russian...
 Language support was most evident in the list of stopwords, normalization and POS tagging.